Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 3. DRAK-25 Plasma Carbine

-On its own, the DRAK is rather similar to the Deepcore GK2, but with a greater reliance on hitting weak points to do damage.
+On its own, the DRAK is rather similar to the Deepcore GK2, but with an even greater reliance on hitting weakpoints to do damage.
+It also has a rather slow projectile travel time, limiting its effectiveness at longer ranges.
 However, certain overclock and mod combinations drastically alter its role and performance.

-While the name isn’t literal, this build does immensely reduce your ammo consumption while still allowing you to dump massive amounts of plasma into your enemies.
-Instead of firing in bursts to keep your heat low, wait until you can justify firing the weapon non-stop until you’re about 90% overheating.
-At that point, manually dump the heat to regenerate the most ammo.
-If done correctly every time, your starting amount of 480 ammo is extended to about 1800.
+Instead of firing in bursts to keep the DRAK’s heat low, wait until you can justify firing the weapon non-stop until you’re at about 90% overheating.
+At that point, manually dump the heat by reloading to regenerate the most ammo.
+If done correctly every time, your starting amount of 480 ammo is effectively extended to about 1800.

-- [1] High-Volume Plasma Feed — Faster overheating is good.
+- [1] High-Volume Plasma Feed — Faster overheating is fine in this build.

-- [3] Hot Feet / [1] Custom Coil Alignment — Personal preference between easy kiting or accuracy.
+- [3] Hot Feet / [1] Custom Coil Alignment — Personal preference between better kiting potential or accuracy.

-- [1] Manual Heat Dump — Essential for efficient ammo regeneration.
+- [1] Manual Heat Dump — Essential for this build, as it forcibly overheats your gun.
 Only usable at 50% heat or higher.
 Always manually dump heat instead of letting the weapon cooldown naturally.

 For those who don’t mind getting up close and personal with enemies, this build enables you to deal ridiculous damage at the cost of all accuracy and some max ammo.
-It’s very straightforward.
+It’s a very straightforward and simple build for the DRAK-25.

-- [2] Improved Thermals — Offsets overclock’s heat generation.
+- [2] Heat Shield — Offsets the overclock’s heat generation.

-- [1] Battery Capacity — Increases your max ammo to offset the overclock’s downside.
+- [1] Larger Battery — More ammo is always good, and it offset the overclock’s downside.

 - [1] Custom Coil Alignment